De coherence for a heavy particle interacting with a light one: new analysis and numerics

 Concerning the analytical contribution, we show that an approximate description of the dynamics of the heavy particle can be carried out in two steps: first comes the interaction, then the free evolution.
 In particular, all effects of the interaction can be embodied in the action of a collision operator that acts on the initial state of the heavy particle.
 With respect to previous analytical results on the same topics, we turn our focus from the M{\o}ller wave operator to the full scattering operator, whose analysis proves to be simpler.

-Concerning the numerical contribution, we exploit the previous analysis to construct an efficient numerical scheme that turns the original, multiscale, two-body problem in two one-body problems which can be solved separately.
+Concerning the numerical contribution, we exploit the previous analysis to construct an efficient numerical scheme that turns the original, multi-scale, two-body problem into two one-body problems which can be solved separately.
 This leads to a considerable gain in simulation time.
 We present and interpret some simulations carried out on specific one-dimensional systems by using the new scheme.

-Finally, we propose a new description of the mechanism of decoherence induced by scattering: decoherence is produced by an interference-free bump which arises from the initial state of the heavy particle immediately after the collision.
+According to simulations, decoherence is produced by an interference-free bump which arises from the initial state of the heavy particle immediately after the collision.
 We support such a picture by numerical evidence as well as by an approximation theorem. }